braitsch/ofxDatGui/readme.md

 ```

-Take a look at the [ofxDatGuiTemplate](./src/templates/ofxDatGuiTemplate.h) base class for a list of everything that can be customized.
+Take a look at the [ofxDatGuiTemplate](./src/templates/ofxDatGuiTemplate.h) base class for a full list of everything that can be customized.

 ---